 Researcher: The data is telling and troublesome.
 Students who exit fourth-grade without being able to read proficiently have a 78% chance of not ever catching up.
 90% of welfare recipients are either high school dropouts or illiterate.
 85% of individuals that interface with a juvenile court system are either functionally illiterate or don't read with proficiency.
 No one factor can so drastically shape a person's chance of success, earning potential, health, and well-being while helping to break the cycle that leads to daily poverty and struggle.

 Me: The data speaks for itself, and it’s troubling.
-The idea that literacy, as a standalone attribute, can so heavily affect the outcome of someone’s life means that it simply can’t be ignored.
+The idea that literacy can so heavily affect the outcome of someone’s life means that it simply can’t be ignored.
 Many may think that for Americans, this problem isn’t a pressing one.
 They would be wrong.

-American illiteracy is alarming.
+In the US illiteracy is alarming.
 For a nation as developed and technologically advanced as the United States, reading proficiency should be much higher.
-In her NPR podcast “Take a Number”, Audie Cornish speaks on the daily struggle facing millions of Americans.
+In her NPR podcast “Take a Number”, Audie Cornish speaks with experts on the daily struggle facing millions of Americans.

 [NPR Transcript]